ncihtan/htan_missing_manual/overview/introduction.md

 All centers are required to submit their clinical, biospecimen and assay data to the HTAN DCC using a **common HTAN Data Model**.
 The DCC makes HTAN data available to the wider scientific community.

 !!! :zap: Important Links :zap:
-Complete information regarding HTAN is available at: https://humantumoratlas.org/.
+The HTAN Portal provides news and announcements, information about data releases and detailed information about HTAN Centers: https://humantumoratlas.org/

-You can explore all open access data within the HTAN Data Portal at: https://humantumoratlas.org/explore.
+You can explore HTAN data within the HTAN Data Portal at: https://humantumoratlas.org/explore.
 !!!